 1706 New Hampshire Avenue NW

 Washington, DC 200009

 Your online application will not be considered complete until all application materials are received, including your official transcript.

 Ordering Your Official Transcript

 Digital Copies – Many universities have implemented online forms for ordering official transcripts.
-Official transcripts that are sent electronically through services like Parchment or Credential Solutions typically arrive much faster than official transcripts that are sent through the mail.
+Official transcripts sent electronically through services like Parchment or Credential Solutions typically arrive much faster than official transcripts sent through the mail.

 Before You Order Your Official Transcript

 - Make sure that you have paid all university bills.
 Many universities will put a hold on your transcript if you have any outstanding payments.

 - If you request your transcript during your first semester, your grades will not appear on your transcript.
 Wait until the semester has ended and your grades have been posted before ordering your official transcript.

 - Start your TFAS application and make sure you enter your university information so the TFAS Admissions Staff can upload your transcript to your online application.